Admiral-Billy/Pokerogue-App/README.md

 Open a command prompt to the directory you stick this repo in

-Install electron (npm install electron --save-dev) and the electron packager (npm install electron-packager --save-dev)
+Install electron (npm install electron --save-dev) and the electron builder (npm install electron-builder --save-dev)

-Run from command prompt with "npm start" or build the full app with "npm run package:platform" or the build.sh script.
+Run from command prompt with "npm start" or build the full app with "npm run build:platform".
 Each version has to be built from its own OS for it to work properly when zipped up (thanks Electron!)

-NOTE: Apparently you can't zip up the mac version if you're not on a mac, so I can't distribute this version at the moment myself.

 Play!
-The app is found in dist/Pokerogue/Pokerogue.exe if you built it that way.
+The app is found in dist/unpacked/Pokerogue.exe if you built it that way.